Horst Kroll: Career

 Wife Hildegard and two-year-old Birgit share the moment.

 He captured the Canadian Road Racing Championship in 1968 driving the Kelly Porsche, a clone of the Lotus 23B sports racing car engineered by his friend Wayne Kelly.
 He put the honour in perspective with his oft-quoted remark after the awards banquet, "I got a busted trophy and a handshake.At least my mechanic won a set of tools."

 He also raced the Kelly Porsche against first-generation Can-Am cars in four races of the 1968 United States Road Racing Championship that featured Can-Am regulars prior to their series commencing in the fall.
 Although the Kelly's Porsche engine was less than half the size of the American V-8's, Kroll scored a 9th at Watkins Glen and 12th at Mid-Ohio, both races won by Mark Donohue in the Penske McLaren M6A."

 The Canadian drivers' championship switched to open-wheeled cars - called Formula A in Canada and Formula 5000 in the U.S - for 1969.
 Intent on defending his title, Kroll flew to England that April and bought a new Lola T142.
 But Eppie Wietzes dominated the Gulf Canada series; Kroll finished second behind him in four consecutive races and the first two in 1970, making him runner-up in the championship in successive years.
 His only win came when Wietzes failed to finish at Harewood Acres.

 Racing was tougher south of the border.
 Underlining the high standard in the SCCA Continental Formula 5000 Championship, Jody Scheckter, Alan Jones and Mario Andretti all advanced to Formula One world titles.

 Kroll persevered, complaining that inadequate prize money awarded mid-field finishers made it difficult to improve.
 Whereas the top three in the 1972 season opener at Laguna Seca, CA, shared $27,060, eighth-place Kroll's reward was $600.

-Worse, car breakdowns at Lime Rock, CT and Road Atlanta, GA produced $225 checks.
+Worse, car breakdowns at Lime Rock Park, CT and Road Atlanta, GA produced $225 checks.
 Kroll's most successful F5000 campaign followed in 1976 when he stood twelfth in championship points with a fifth at Watkins Glen his best finish.